HellicarAndLewis/Triptych/README.md

   - **Boid attack delay max (ms)**: See min. *Default value: 1533.xxx*

-  ## Code settings
+  ## Code and compiler settings
-  See Application/Settings.h for some other settings (i.e. what kind of kinect input!)
+  - See Application/Settings.h for some other settings (i.e. what kind of kinect input!)
+  - In MSVC++ you need to make sure that the kinect sdk libraries can be found.
+Change the linker settings and header search paths so the point to the kinect SDK.
+Somewhere in **C:\Program Files\Microsoft SDKs\Kinect\v1.5\**